 The committee that governs this organizes and supervises the planning and execution of the overall program and the groups of ministers' travel.

 Sir Knights from the local Commanderies submit nominations for a local minister to the Committee on Holy Land Pilgrimage of the Grand Commandery of their State.
 The State Committee reviews the nomination and selects the number of ministers they willing to send over based on funds available.
 Local Commanderies can choose to pay 100% of the costs and fully sponsor a minister.
 These selected nominations and 100% sponsored are then sent up to the Grand Encampment's Holy Land Pilgrimage Committee and this committee is responsible for the full funding of the ministers' travel.

-The travel usually occurs between February and March, and last 11-days; two of the days are travel days.
+The travel usually occurs between February and March, and the last 11-days; two of the days are travel days.

 Costs vary from year to year, but the price is announced each Spring by the Committee.
 The costs cover the round trip flight from NYC to Tel Aviv, fuel surcharges, airport taxes, 9-nights' accommodations, 8-breakfasts, 7-lunches, 8-dinners, program expenses, and some other basic fees.
-They do not cover personal incidents, souvenirs, and the travel from the home state to NYC.
-Usually the local Commandery will cover these costs, but the Grand Commandery can also choose to cover if they have the funds.
+They do not cover personal incidents, souvenirs, and travel from the home state to NYC.
+Usually, the local Commandery will cover these costs, but the Grand Commandery can also choose to cover if they have the funds.
 It is important to note that the NYC-Tel Aviv travel costs are covered by the Grand Commandery and not the Grand Encampment.